French Police Conduct Raids Against Suspected Extremists After Teacher's Beheading

 "Secularism is not against religion.
 Secularism is there so that everyone can live their religion freely — even atheists," she said.

-Grandin says she doesn't agree with everything Charlie Hebdo says and prints, but she defends the magazine's right to say it.
+Grandin said she doesn't agree with everything Charlie Hebdo says and prints, but she defends the magazine's right to say it.

 Soraya Tedjini also came out to support what she described as French values.
-She arrived in France from Algeria in the 1990s during a wave of radical Islamist violence in the north African country.
+She arrived in France from Algeria in the 1990s during a wave of radical Islamist violence in the North African country.
 The exact number is not known, but some 200,000 civilians are thought to have died in the decade-long civil war between Islamists and the government.

-"I lived this kind of stuff, these horrible problems in my own country," she says.
+"I lived this kind of stuff, these horrible problems in my own country," she said.
 "And I don't want to relive them here."

 The rector of the Lyon mosque, Kamel Kabtane, said the slain teacher "did his job" and was "respectful" in teaching his pupils about freedom of expression.